State lawmakers, tenants push ‘Good Cause Eviction’ law at Rochester City Hall

 Assemblyman Demond Meeks (D-137) says “Good Cause” — if passed — will help provide guaranteed protection for tenants across New York.

-“This will also push for a more even playing field as it relates to tenants having a voice,” says Meeks.
+“This will also push for a more even playing field as it relates to tenants having a voice,” Meeks said.

 Avocates say this is the first step to addressing housing instability.
 They say if housing instability is addressed, then other community problems can help get solved, like drug addictions, violence, and mental health, to name a few.